jzisheng/CloudNotes/README.md

 A quick and easy cross-platform note taking app
 Tired of having to use social integration, and want an application that stores notes online with just a username and password?
 Cloud Notes is for you

+*Note that you need to create a account on mobile before you can access the web application

 Uses Parse Serve backend for storing notes and user authentication

 Supports Android, iOS, and Web